 A new framework to support the development and scaling of certification-degree pathways has been published today by Workcred – an affiliate of the American National Standards Institute (ANSI) – in partnership with the Association of Public and Land-grant Universities (APLU), the Coalition of Urban Serving Universities (USU), and the University Professional and Continuing Education Association (UPCEA).
 This collaborative, nationwide initiative that culminated in the development of the framework was made possible by a grant from Lumina Foundation.

-supports the development and scaling of certification-degree pathways, accessible to and used by all students.
+The framework supports the development and scaling of certification-degree pathways, accessible to and used by all students.
 Specifically, the framework identifies examples, opportunities, benefits, and challenges associated with integrating industry certifications into bachelor’s degrees.
 The framework can be used by certification bodies and universities to test different strategies and practices to better align certification and degree programs.

 With the objective of improving student success and employability outcomes, and to inform the development of the framework, universities and certification bodies from across the U.S. participated in convenings to discuss opportunities and solutions to barriers of embedding certifications into bachelor’s degree programs.
 The series of convenings specifically explored opportunities in the growing fields of healthcare, cybersecurity, manufacturing, and the liberal arts.